 Recommended Memory Cards Canon EOS R6 II

-Here are recommended memory cards for the Canon R6 Mark II tested in camera to show how fast the camera cleared a filled buffer.
+Here are recommended memory cards for the Canon R6 Mark II, tested in the camera to show how quickly the camera clears a full buffer.

-The camera takes two UHS-II cards, and you will need two of the same cards to run backup without any bottlenecks.
+The camera supports two UHS-II cards, and you will need two of the same cards to run backups without bottlenecks.

-This list covers some of the V90 and V60 card recommendations.
-I recommend V60 cards if you’re a casual photographer who doesn’t do a lot of burst shooting.
+This list covers some of the recommended cards for the V90 and V60.
+I recommend V60 cards if you’re a casual photographer who doesn’t do much burst shooting.
 They are fast enough to use all the camera’s video features.

 Canon R6 II Memory Card Benchmarks